pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 - `artifact` (Attributes) The settings for an Artifact binding. (see [below for nested schema](#nestedatt--sp_browser_sso--artifact))
 - `authentication_policy_contract_assertion_mappings` (Attributes List) A list of authentication policy contracts that map to outgoing assertions. (see [below for nested schema](#nestedatt--sp_browser_sso--authentication_policy_contract_assertion_mappings))
 - `default_target_url` (String) Default Target URL for SAML1.x connections.
 For SP connections, this default URL represents the destination on the SP where the user will be directed.
 For IdP connections, entering a URL in the Default Target URL field overrides the SP Default URL SSO setting.
-- `enabled_profiles` (List of String) The profiles that are enabled for browser-based SSO.
+- `enabled_profiles` (Set of String) The profiles that are enabled for browser-based SSO.
 SAML 2.0 supports all profiles whereas SAML 1.x IdP connections support both IdP and SP (non-standard) initiated SSO.
 This is required for SAMLx.x Connections.
 - `encryption_policy` (Attributes) Defines what to encrypt in the browser-based SSO profile. (see [below for nested schema](#nestedatt--sp_browser_sso--encryption_policy))
-- `incoming_bindings` (List of String) The SAML bindings that are enabled for browser-based SSO.
+- `incoming_bindings` (Set of String) The SAML bindings that are enabled for browser-based SSO.
 This is required for SAML 2.0 connections when the enabled profiles contain the SP-initiated SSO profile or either SLO profile.
 For SAML 1.x based connections, it is not used for SP Connections and it is optional for IdP Connections.
 - `message_customizations` (Attributes List) The message customizations for browser-based SSO.
 Depending on server settings, connection type, and protocol this may or may not be supported. (see [below for nested schema](#nestedatt--sp_browser_sso--message_customizations))
 - `require_signed_authn_requests` (Boolean) Require AuthN requests to be signed when received via the POST or Redirect bindings.
 - `sign_assertions` (Boolean) Always sign the SAML Assertion.